jamiebutterworth2016/machine-learning/unsupervised-learning.md

 # Unsupervised learning
-- Use to discover patterns in data.
+- Use to split data into groups.
-- The algorithm classifies the data but doesn't label the class.
+- The model does not name the outputted group.
+We name the group.
-- We label the class.
-- Inputs are labelled (known).
-- Outputs are unlabelled (unknown).
 - A set of inputs.
 - I find patterns between inputs.
 - I categorise inputs.